-Not only it helps in keeping away the wood borer insects but also it kills all the fungus and prevents further rotting.
+Not only does it help in keeping away the wood borer insects, but also it kills all the fungus and prevents further rotting.

 Wood hardeners are generally made of acrylic resin that is dissolved in a kind of solvent that pushes the resin deep into the wood to bind the fibers of damaged wood together.

-Here are few things you need to keep in mind while applying this product…
+Here are a few things you need to keep in mind while applying this product…

-- Depending on the type of wood structure and the consistency of liquid you can apply the hardener using a brush or sprayer
+- Depending on the type of wood structure and the consistency of the liquid, you can apply the hardener using a brush or sprayer.

 Things to Look for When Choosing High-Quality Wood Filler